singh-sumit/GitSession/CONTRIBUTING.md

-'List Name for Contributor's '
+'List Name for Contributor's 'New Text Added